NoO0bMasTer22/Floos-K/README.md

 # Floos-K

 Floos-K is an application which is multifunctional that unifies all payment methods (credit cards/QR code/NFC) and add some services like money transfers, bills payment, and fiscal sets for age 18 to 45

-# Floos-K

-Floos-K is an application which is multifunctional that unifies all payment methods (credit cards/QR code/NFC) and add some services like money transfers, bills payment, and fiscal sets for age 18 to 45